codekow/ocp-vmware-baremetal/README.md

 # Bare Metal Node on VCenter

-This repository is used to deploy an emulated bare metal nodes using vsbmc in VMware VCenter.
+This repository is used to deploy emulated bare metal nodes using vsbmc in VMware VCenter.

 Edit the following as appropriate:
 - [inventory/baremetal](inventory/baremetal)